simonski/kp/README.md

 	kp verify

-`kp` stores keypairs to a `~/.KPfile`
+By default, `kp` stores keypairs to a `~/.kpfile`

-The file itself is plaintext, the values of the keys are *encrypted*.
+The file itself is plaintext, the values of the keys are *encrypted* if `KP_ENCRYTION=1`

-You may need to create your encryption keys
+If you want to encrypt your data, create your encryption keys

 	ssh-keygen